 6. Content creation

-Before the website was ready I could not stop dreaming about what it would be like.
+The website was very much something I looked forward too.
 I could not wait to get started.
 So, I began writing my first pieces including this one.
-I also wrote pieces about Star Wars and most of this one.
+I also wrote pieces about Star Wars and astronomy.
 By the time Dan had finished his work I had two articles in my hand.

 The journey continues